ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/Analyze_a_frame_with_Frame_Advisor/analyze.md

     ![Stepping through draw calls alt-text#center](FA_step_drawcalls.gif "Figure 1.
 Stepping through draw calls in Frame Advisor")

     Draw calls are expensive for the CPU to process, so it is important to reduce the number of them where possible.
 Look for draw calls that don’t render visible changes to the framebuffer.
-If you don’t see any change, draws could be outside of the frustum, or behind other objects.
+If you don’t see any change, draws could be outside of the frustum or behind other objects.
 Use software culling techniques to eliminate them.

     You might notice that some objects are drawn with a large number of primitives.
 As you see the object being drawn, decide whether its size and position on screen requires such a high level of detail.
 Using simpler meshes particularly when objects are far away from the camera could significantly increase performance.